esl/MongooseIM/doc/modules/mod_event_pusher_sns.md

 }
 ```

-for presence updates to online/ available and:
+For offline presence updates the `present` boolean value is set to false:

 ```JSON
 {